 A quick check of the Motor Vehicle Act finds section 159.
 It simply states that a driver of a vehicle must not drive to the left side of the roadway in overtaking and passing another vehicle unless the driver can do so in safety.
 Of course, this means everyone's safety, not just that of the driver doing the passing.

 Now we have to consider section 151 which tells us how to proceed depending on the lines painted on the road at the point where we wish to pass.
 Each solid or broken line, or combination of the two may permit or forbid passing on the left according to the type and color of the marking.
-This could be a column all on it's own.

 Once we have decided it is safe, we can see sufficiently far, and the lines permit the movement, section 158 now says that a driver must cause the vehicle to pass to the left of the other vehicle at a safe distance, and must not cause or permit the vehicle to return to the right side of the highway until safely clear of the overtaken vehicle.